Learning-Fuze/lfz-onboarding/guides/github.md

 # github

 LearningFuze uses GitHub **a lot**!
-Your GitHub account is going to be the center of your development work with us, so if you have not already created a GitHub account, then **sign up now**.
+Your GitHub account is going to be the center of your coursework with us, so if you have not already created a GitHub account, then **sign up now**.

 https://github.com/join